Joeschmoe7/Pin-Generator/README.md

 Pin Generator v.02

-This script can be used to general a custom length list of numbers for use with brute force tools.
-The list can contain all numbers in a range, or numbers that form a pattern.
+This script can be used to general a custom length list of numbers for use with brute force tools.  \n The list can contain all numbers in a range, or numbers that form a pattern.
 The output file can be broken up by file size.